christian-marie/git-vogue/README.md

 ## hlint

-Checks .hs files for linting issues, respects HLint.hs in the top level of the repository.
+Checks .hs files for linting issues, respects `HLint.hs` in the top level of the repository.
 Can not fix problems automatically.

 ## ghc-mod

-Checks .hs files (excluding HLint.hs and Setup.hs) as per ghc-mod check. ghc-mod can be tempremental, so if this fails to run the plugin will allow the commit to pass.
+Checks .hs files (excluding `HLint.hs` and `Setup.hs`) as per ghc-mod check. ghc-mod can be temperamental, so if this fails to run the plugin will allow the commit to pass.
 Can not fix problems automatically.

-## stylish haskell
+## stylish-haskell

 Checks if .hs files would have been modified by stylish-haskell.
-Respects .stylish-haskell.yaml.
-Fixes problems automatically.
+Respects `.stylish-haskell.yaml`.
+Can fix problems automatically.

 Uninstalling
 ------------